a4my/my-cheatsheets/react-FCC.md

 )
 ```

 When React encounters a custom HTML tag that references another component (a component name wrapped in < /> like in this example), it renders the markup for that component in the location of the tag.
-This should illustrate the parent/child relationship between the App component and the Navbar, Dashboard, and Footer.
+This should illustrate the parent/child relationship between the App component and the `Navbar`, `Dashboard`, and `Footer`.

 ```js
 const ChildComponent = () => {